sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-To accept an invitation as user call his function with the group id to accept:
+To accept an invitation as a user calls his function with the group id to accept:

 :::: tabs#p